oktavilla/hopp-docs/docs/configuration/index.md

 Should publishing date be shown in detail, in relative terms or not at all?
 Should the teaser image be shown above, below or to the right?
 Etc.

+## Content Item Context Label Preferences

+It is possible to define what [Tag Groups](../data-models/tag-group.md) that should be used for [Context Labels](../information-design-templates/content-item.md#context-label).

 ## Logo

 It's required to specify a logo to be used in the header and throughout the product.